DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 and they are more likely to buy something after they have seen it in a fashion blog.
 >
-In the interviews the bloggers said that they started blogging because they wanted to do something beside their study, they wanted to share their style or were bored.
+In interviews with the bloggers, they said that they started blogging because they wanted to do something beside their study, they wanted to share their style or were bored.
 Fashion bloggers are becoming marketing tools since they work together with retailers and are paid for writing